Secondary Asbestos Exposure and Mesothelioma

 Even roommates and other non-family members may be eligible for compensation in some areas.
 The New Jersey Supreme Court ruled in 2006 that family members could hold companies liable for secondary exposure in the home.
 The court extended that to non-family members in the home in 2016.[7]

-Examples of Secondary Asbestos Exposure Cases
+Examples of Secondary Asbestos Exposure Lawsuits

 - In 2013, Phyllis Granville won a verdict of $1.1 million in a Washington court after developing mesothelioma.
 Her husband worked as a tile installer and was exposed to asbestos from multiple manufacturers.
 Granville did her husband’s laundry and experienced secondhand exposure.[8]